 There are a number of crypto exchanges that do not issue 1099 forms nor collect KYC data for most small traders including:

 You can see a full list of the best crypto exchanges with no KYC, but there's a catch.
-First up, many platforms with no KYC have limits to the transactions you can make - for example, OKX does not allow P2P trades without KYC verification and KuCoin has lifetime withdrawal limits without KYC verification.
+First up, many platforms with no KYC have limits to the transactions you can make - for example, popular no-KYC exchanges like MEXC or CoinEx do not allow US residents due to the harsh regulatory environment.
+Only recently, platforms like OKX and KuCoin brought in KYC processes that effectively prevent US residents from using their services.

 In other words, while the major exchanges all collect KYC and report to the IRS - this often protects you as a consumer.
 While the regulations are far from perfect, a tax bill is a small price to pay to know your assets are better protected with compliant and regulated exchanges.